How to Clean & Care for Indoor Teak Furniture Without Damaging It

 When people ask me how to clean indoor teak furniture without damaging it, they are usually worried about doing too much.
 That concern is completely valid.
 Teak is strong, durable, and naturally beautiful, but the wrong cleaning method can dull the finish, dry out the timber, or affect the original grain.

-At Mid Century Restoration in Melbourne, we regularly work with indoor teak furniture that has lost its warmth because of harsh cleaning products, over-oiling, sun exposure, or years of general household use.
+In my Northcote workshop, I regularly work with indoor teak furniture that has lost its warmth because of harsh cleaning products, over-oiling, sun exposure, or years of general household use.
 I have seen firsthand that proper teak care is not about making the furniture look brand new.
 It is about keeping the timber clean, nourished, protected, and true to its original character.

 Indoor teak furniture can last for generations when it is cared for correctly.
 The key is knowing what to clean, what to avoid, and when the piece needs more than basic home maintenance.